(Veja em Português)

 “..the drama of Christ is no longer the general drama, is no longer the point of confluence of all the streams of human destiny.
 The new dramatized history has a specific human action as its center, derives its unity from that center, and the road has been opened for an autonomously human tragedy.
 The great order of the past – Fall, Divine Sacrifice, Last Judgment – recedes, the human drama finds its order within itself; and it is at this point that antique precedent intervenes with plot-complication, crisis, and tragic resolution; the division of the action into acts is from the same source.
 But the freedom of tragedy, and the realm of man generally, no longer acknowledge the limits of antiquity.
 The dissolution of medieval Christianity, running its course through a series of great crises, brings out a dynamic need for self-orientation, a will to trace the secret forces of life.
 Through this need and will, magic and science, the elemental sphere and the moral and human sphere, become mutually related.
 An immense system of sympathy seems to pervade the universe.
 Furthermore Christianity had conceived the problems of humanity (good and evil, guilt and destiny) more excitingly, antithetically, and even paradoxically than had antiquity.
 Even after the solution contained in the drama of original sin and salvation began to lose its validity, the more deeply stirring conception of the problem and the related ideas of the nature of man long remained influential.
 In Shakespeare’s work the liberated forces show themselves as fully developed yet still permeated with the entire ethical wealth of the past.
 Not much later the restrictive countermovements gained the upper hand.
 Protestantism and the Counter Reformation, absolutistic ordering of society and intellectual life, academic and puristic imitation of antiquity, rationalism and scientific empiricism, all operated together to prevent Shakespeare’s freedom in the tragic from continuing to develop after him.
 Thus Shakespeare’s ethical and intellectual world is much more agitated, multilayered, and, apart from any specific dramatic action, in itself more dramatic than that of antiquity.
 The very ground on which men move and actions take their course is more unsteady and seems shaken by inner disturbances.
 There is no stable world as background, but a world which is perpetually reengendering itself out of the most varied forces.
 No reader or spectator can fail to sense this; but it may not be superfluous to describe the dynamism of Shakespeare’s thought in somewhat greater detail and give an example of it.
 In antique tragedy the philosophizing is generally undramatic; it is sententious, aphoristic (as by proverbs, for ex.), is abstracted from the action and generalized, is detached from the personage and his fate.
 In Shakespeare’s plays it becomes personal; it grows directly out of the speaker’s immediate situation and remains connected with it.
 It is not a result of the experience gained in the action, nor an effective rejoinder in the stychomythia (dialogue in which two characters speak alternate lines of verse, used as a stylistic device in ancient Greek drama); it is dramatic self-scrutiny seeking the right mode and moment for action or doubting the possibility of finding them.
 When the most revolutionary of the Greek tragic poets, Euripides, attacks the class distinctions between men, he does so in a sententiously constructed verse to the effect that only the name dishonors the slave; otherwise a noble slave is nowise inferior to a free man.”

 The Netflix project I suggest is Nobel.
-Besides being a perfect example where a specific human action is center, its main concern is Evil, which appears completely on its own, i.e., it is something inside of us, and not as an outside projection such as an action of the Devil, or whatever external factor affecting us.
+Besides being a perfect example where a specific human action is centered, its main concern is Evil, which appears completely on its own, i.e., it is something inside of us, and not as an outside projection such as an action of the Devil, or whatever external factor affecting us.
 Erling Riiser is the 21rst century Dante.

 The subject of this series is the kind of thing that moves me in my quest to figure out evil, trying to understand this harsh and absurd reality we are stuck with and above all, try to control it and see if there is anything that could be done to leave it out or neutralize it.